aryamaan-exe/aryamaan-exe/README.md

 # Hi, I'm Aryamaan Goswamy!

-I'm a sophomore studying Information Sciences + Data Science at the University of Illinois, Urbana-Champaign.
+I'm a sophomore studying Information Sciences + Data Science and minoring in Computer Science at the University of Illinois, Urbana-Champaign.
 I love learning about new C++ features and implementing them in code.

 I mainly code in C++, Python, and JavaScript.
 You can check out [my website](https://aryamaan.me/), although most portfolio links will redirect you to my GitHub.
 I'd love for you to drop any book recommendations in my reading list over there.